zak-steenhoek/zak-steenhoek/README.md

 <!-- ABOUT ME -->

 ## About Me
+Motivated aerospace engineering student with expertise in C++, MATLAB, and autonomous systems.
+A strong communicator and collaborative team player, eager to apply leadership and problem-solving skills to drive mission-critical projects and innovative solutions in the defense industry.

-Currently studying aerospace engineering, concentrating in autonomous vehicle systems ASU.
-Current engineering intern for GDMS
+* Studying aerospace engineering at Arizona State University, concentrating in autonomous vehicle systems
+* Working as a radio systems engineering intern for General Dynamics Mission Systems

 [Personal Repo](https://github.com/zak-steenhoek/zak-steenhoek)